pnsn/Mt_Baker_LF_Research/README.md

 2) Is the percieved uptick in cataloged DLPs in the past decade an observational artifact, as hypothesized?
 3) Can we identify dependable time-series-derived characteristics to differentiate DLP and glacier-sourced LP events at Mt.
 Baker?
 4) How similar are DLPs and what can this tell us about their source processes?

-## Research Stages
-1) Catalog Survey: review the [PNSN](https://pnsn.org/events?custom_search=true) and [REDpy](https://assets.pnsn.org/red/) catalogs to:
-    - verify accurate classifications of 'LF' (for DLPs) and 'SU' (for shallow LPs)
-    - assess if DLPs and glacier LPs are triggering clusters in the repeating earthquake catalog.

-2) Catalog Classification Refinement: refine classifications of long period events using features identified in the literature and new features that arise from observations in step 1.
-Refined classes might be:
-    - deep long-period (DLP)
-    - shallow long-period (SLP) or glacier long-period (GLP)
-    - under-constrained long-period (LP)

-3) Catalog Enhancement: enhance the PNSN long-period seismicity catalog at Mt.
-Baker using observations from steps 1-2 and one or more of the following analytic approaches:
-    - Waveform cross correlation / template matching using [EQcorrscan](https://eqcorrscan.readthedocs.io/en/latest/) (after Thelen et al., 2013).
-    - Detection/phase picking with the low-frequency earthquake detection model [LFEDetect](https://seisbench.readthedocs.io/en/stable/pages/documentation/models.html#seisbench.models.lfe_detect.LFEDetect) distributed with [SeisBench](https://seisbench.readthedocs.io).
-    - Feature-driven detection/classification (e.g., Kharita et al., 2024).

-4) Interpretation: review the enhanced catalog to determine if meaningful patterns exist that better inform our understanding of magmatic processes at Mt.
-Baker. -->